raylutz/daffodil/README.md

 data referencing approach.
 If 'use_copy' is True, then a new deep copy is also made of the data, but this can be largely avoided in most data manipulation pipelines.

-Pandas cannot do incremental row appends without fully creating a new dataframe for each additional row added.
-The append operation is extremely slow after the dataframe starts to grow in size.
-Therefore, to create the data for a Pandas dataframe, it is necessary to build the data with a data structure that will support row-by-row appends.
 A list of dictionaries is an easy to use data structure that mimics a 2-D array but it is expensive in space (3x larger than Pydf object) because the field names are repeated for each row.
 Also, it does not offer array manipulation primitives offered by Pydf.